Critical NAS Drive Failure? Causes, Symptoms & Expert Recovery Steps

 Software, Firmware, and Update Issues

-Bugs in the NAS operating system, failed firmware updates, or software conflicts can render the NAS unresponsive or lead to data corruption.
-Sometimes, an update designed to fix issues can inadvertently cause new problems.
+Bugs in the NAS OS (e.g., Synology DSM, QNAP QTS), failed firmware updates, or software conflicts can render the NAS unresponsive or corrupt data.

 User Error